nathangeffen/ziggie/README.md

 """ Make a list of outputs with the results
     which by default are stored every 50 days and at the beginning and end of the simulation.
-    Each entry in the results table is an updated model for a particular iteration (which corresponds to a day).
+    Each entry in the results list is the updated model (singular in this particular example, but you could have many models) for a particular iteration (which corresponds to a day).
 """
 results = macro.simulate([simple])